Skip to content

 ”Linter failures”Run golangci-lint run --fix to auto-fix.
 Check .golangci.yml for enabled linters; some issues require manual fixes.

-Releases are automated via .goreleaser.yaml and .github/workflows/release.yaml:
+Releases are automated via .goreleaser.yaml, .github/workflows/release.yaml (tagging), and .github/workflows/cd.yaml (publishing):

 1. Prepare: Bump the version, update changelog, and open a PR targeting main.